 Seoul is very walkable.
 Many neighborhoods are fun to explore on foot but do take note that parts of the city are very hilly and the weather can be bitter cold during the winter months.

 Each neighborhood in Athens has its own distinct appeal, so there are pleny of areas to explore.
+Make sure you visit the old town while you're here.
 This city offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.

 Many travelers enjoy the food and shopping when visiting the big city destination of Seoul.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

 It's hard to know how much time to spend in Athens.
+Most visitors spend time around the old town while in the area.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 The length of your ideal trip is an individual decision.

 Seoul is a great place to explore.
 With so much to do, a weekend is probably not enough time to see everything.
 Your budget might influence how long you stay.

 Athens is a fun place to experience.
 Each neighborhood in Athens has its own distinct appeal, so there are pleny of areas to explore.
+Visiting the old town is also a must.
 This would be the perfect place to spend five days, as it has just the right amount of activities.

 It's hard to know how much time to spend in Seoul.
 For many, it makes a great getaway for five days.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.

 Each neighborhood in Athens has its own distinct appeal, so there are pleny of areas to explore.
 Plenty of people spend one week in the area when traveling.
+The old town is one of the main draws for visitors.
 Take your pick from the many activities offered here.
 One week is often enough time to do most activities.